-With mobile traffic to websites growing rapidly, it’s important for retailers and others to focus on reducing friction to convert more visitors.
+With mobile traffic to websites growing rapidly, it’s important for retailers and others to focus on reducing friction to convert more visitors to avoid shopping cart abandonment.

-In this article, we’ll look specifically at mobile web form design, to make it easier for sites to convert mobile shoppers.
+In this article, we’ll look specifically at mobile web form design strategies, to make it easier for sites to convert mobile shoppers.
+We also provide some mobile form design examples, from websites doing it right and who have a high mobile conversion rate.

-Mobile forms can be more of a challenge than desktop for a number of reasons:
+Mobile form design strategies can be more of a challenge than desktop for a number of reasons:

 - Smaller smartphone screens allow less space for designing forms and adding key features like explanatory text.